 What do we value?

-Then, more tragedy struck.
-In 2011, my mom started having issues with her memory.
+When my mom started having issues with her memory.
 Forgetting things like paying bills became normal.
 She was diagnosed with Alzheimer’s in 2012.
 We made a tough decision and sold the house I grew up in to support her care and grow the business.
 Then, it hit me.
 I started to think bigger.
 Shortly after, I began to cultivate the company to be a place of community, a place of purpose.
 My mom could stay active and help where she was able among a community of people on a unified purpose.

 There were more crossroads every year.
 Opportunities to sell the business became decision points where we doubled down on our mission, vision, and values.
 In those moments, I thought back to the evolution of Kombucha Town’s product.
 From the premier batch crafted with the help of my dreadlocked college roommate to the simple black tea kombucha with a whopping 1.5% alcohol sold in reusable blue growlers, I always remembered what the first sip of the day felt like.
 I was compelled to share the feeling.
 The feedback about health benefits and delicious taste kept us progressing.